Artur-Poffo/Code-Spark-API/README.md

 - [ ] An instructor should be able to retrieve traffic data for one of their courses.

 - [ ] CRUDs for all main entities: course, module, class, user, etc.

+- [ ] Return information about a course with student progress in your modules and classes.
 - [ ] Video streaming to watch the classes.

 ## Business Rules